nxt-insurance/nxt_schema/README.md

 TODO:
 - Test all methods of all nodes
 - Merge errors of array nodes with multiple schemas
-- Collect namespaced errors from schema_errors when walking the tree
+- It's not possible to collect namespace errors while walking the tree
 - Implement maybe
 - Implement optional keys for all nodes
 - Validator Registry